bodensjc/ddecay/README.md

 ## Data Analysis
 This is the crux of the research.
 Here we study the many variables of the decays, generating a great number of plots from which we can extract useful information regarding the signals and background.
 The `/image/` and `/finalImages/` subdirectories are where I store any plots I create, more important (final) plots going into the `/finalImages/` folder.
 The subdirectories `/old_C/` and `/old_dsp/` are, as labeled, _old_.
 They contain my first attempts at analysis from Summer 2020.
 The methods used are sometimes similar to more recent code, but in general these are just saved for a rare reference to past work and will certainly **not** work on existing datasets.
 The `/scripts/` subdirectory contains all fitting functions used.
 The most improtant file in this folder is `new_fit_spectrum.C`.
 It was created to make various fitting techniques "easier" in the Analysis stage, this will be seen later on.
 The "loose" files in the main `ddecay/` directory are what I used for analysis.

 ### Cut the data
 Due to the size of the data for this analysis some more "modern" ROOT techniques are applied, namely, `RDataFrames`.
 RDataFrames (RDFs) are fairly new to ROOT, as such they arenn't documented incredibly well and are not yet as powerful as their predecessor `MakeSelector`.
 The [official documentation](https://root.cern/doc/master/classROOT_1_1RDataFrame.html) provides a helpful cheat sheet on the functions that can be used with RDFs.
+The most impactful function call is `EnableImplicitMT()`.
+Briefly, this enables multi-threading on the computer so ROOT can run in parallel- immensely speeding up the "cut" process.
+I encourage you to read more about it as there are a few cases where you **can't** use it.

 In my case, I use RDFs to make my first analysis cuts on the larger data set.
 I make special use of the `Snapshot()` function to create smaller, more efficient data sets that include only necessary variables (for fitting, momentum scaling, etc.).
 I was not able to figure out if it was possible to do fitting in RDFs, so I do all fitting in a `MakeSelector`.
 You _can_ make regular plots and histograms in RDFs, but I found the process to have some tedious additional steps- so I generally stuck to the aforementioned method of snapshots.
 Here is a list of my RDF files and analysis files as well as their purpose:

 RDataFrame Files:
  * **Useful**